 The Gorilla guardian’s village is located adjacent to Volcanoes National Park in Nyabigoma, Kinigi, Musanze district.
 Northern Province- have a visit to the gorilla guardians village to share with local people home and heritage treasures including lifestyles, activities, artifacts and ways of living of local people.
 Gorilla guardians Village is committed at demonstrating the ways of living, traditional lifestyles and dances to tourists.

 Gorilla guardians Village gives you a rare chance to meet local people, in their environment, with a taste of our culture and traditions.
-Here you will be welcomed by the community as a special visitor while they proudly present to you aspects of their traditions and beliefs.
+Here you will be welcomed by the community while on tour, they proudly present to you aspects of their traditions and beliefs.
 The only way to get to know people, is getting close and interacting with local people, and taking part in their daily activities and most of all with them.

 Willing to take part in Gorilla guardian’s village tour then take part in any of the following activities: